jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 **Outputs.file** : sends a copy of the data to the text file at /root/telegraf/telegraf.log

 These configuration options are defined as per the README file in each of the respective input or output plugins.
-For more details of the cisco\_telemetry\_mdt plugin that is in use here, see the page at [https://github.com/influxdata/telegraf/tree/master/plugins/inputs/cisco\_telemetry\_mdt](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/cisco_telemetry_mdt)
+For more details of the cisco_telemetry_mdt plugin that is in use here, see the page at ["https://github.com/influxdata/telegraf/tree/master/plugins/inputs/cisco_telemetry_mdt"]("https://github.com/influxdata/telegraf/tree/master/plugins/inputs/cisco_telemetry_mdt")

 Examining the output of the telegraf.log file shows the data coming in from the IOS XE device that matches the subscription we created and do ctrl+c to stop the output